Last's Man Sitting

 That kind of focus often leads to a revisitation of stories covered earlier.
 Last Week

-got repeated mileage out of Russia losing contact with a capsule of geckos sent into space for a study of their mating habits in zero gravity, crowned earlier this month with a memorial performance of "Say Something" by John and A Great Big World.
+got repeated mileage out of Russia losing contact with a capsule of geckos sent into space for a study of their mating habits in zero gravity, crowned earlier this month with a memorial performance of "Say Something".

 Oliver's desk segments are broken up by short bits, usually a kind of animated info-graphic on some newsworthy subject narrated in stentorian voiceover, that take the place of the commercials that would be airing if this weren't HBO.
 Filmed pieces may also be integrated into longer segments, like the brilliant fake ad for "Ladybucks" that Oliver threw to at the end of a segment on the wage gap between men and women.